Navigating Money Struggles The Unscripted Way

 Ashlee Cox • September 22, 2025

-Look, I know you’re used to content creators sharing a sob story, followed by a pivoting an aha moment and then the sales pitch on how this one thing turned their life around.
+Look, I know you’re used to content creators sharing a sob story, followed by a pivoting 'aha' moment and then the sales pitch on how this

-So yes, Script-Breakers, sometimes I genuinely wonder if my ‘unscripted life’ though super helpful in many, many ways, isn’t at its core just a fancy term I created for ‘hot mess’.
+So yes, Script-Breakers, sometimes I genuinely wonder if my ‘unscripted life’ though super helpful and inspiring in many,

 No, it’s not about a man…it’s unfortunately about something much more diabolical and painful: